alrikx/lis-shared-hana-cloud/README.md

 cf login ...
 cf deploy mta_archives/app.mtar -f

+in case you want to deploy to a different database:

+cf deploy mta_archives/app.mtar -e dev.mtaext

+a working mtaext example can be found [here](dev.mtaext) the database id needs to be adjusted.

-Then you can find the app here:
+Then you can find the service here:

 <base url>/odata/v4/catalog/Books